grame-cncm/faustdoc/src/tutorials/box-api.md

 ## Using the generated code

-Using the LLVM or Interpreter backends allows to generate and execute the compiled DSP on the fly.
+Using the LLVM or Interpreter backends makes it possible to generate and execute the compiled DSP on the fly.

 The LLVM backend can be used with `createDSPFactoryFromBoxes` (see [llvm-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/llvm-dsp.h)) to produce a DSP factory, then a DSP instance: